-National real estate markets are usually considered to be segmented one from the other.
-International diversification benefits in real estate markets have been shown to be larger than those in equity or bond markets.
-New developments in Europe (single market, monetary union, post-crisis coordination of macroprudential policies) are expected to increase integration and reduce these benefits.
-We study the time-varying degree of integration of European real estate markets over 1971-2018 by estimating the explanatory power of a multi-factor linear model.
-We find that the integration was relatively stable over time, with a temporary rise during the 2008 financial crisis.
-We also note that the integration dynamics within Europe has not become stronger than with non-European countries.
-We find that countries are individually highly integrated via the global factors excepted during short-lived events.
-The data do not detect stable regional clusters.
+National real estate markets are usually considered to be segmented from each other.
+The benefits of international diversification in real estate markets have been shown to be greater than those in equity or bond markets.
+New developments in Europe (the single market, monetary union and post-crisis coordination of macroprudential policies) are expected to increase integration and reduce these benefits.
+We study the time-varying degree of integration of European real estate markets over the period 1971-2017 by estimating the explanatory power of a multi-factor linear model.
+We find that the integration has been relatively stable over time, with a temporary rise during the 2008 financial crisis.
+We also note that the integration dynamics within Europe have not become stronger than with non-European countries.
+The data do not detect stable regional clusters of integration.
 The international diversification of real estate investments still matters.